daos-stack/daos/docs/admin/troubleshooting.md

 ```

 #### Run a quick diagnostic test on clean system
-This test will verify the PCMEM health parameters are under acceptable values.
+This test will verify the PMem health parameters are under acceptable values.
 It will return the single State indication
-('OK', 'Warning', 'Failed', 'Aborted') based on health information from all the PCMEM modules.
+('OK', 'Warning', 'Failed', 'Aborted') based on health information from all the PMem modules.
 ```
 #ipmctl start -diagnostic
 ```